Pine Mountain Settlement School

 December 1951 and 1952

 NOTE: Beta Sigma Omicron (ΒΣΟ) is a defunct national sorority.
 It was founded on December 12, 1888, and merged with Zeta Tau Alpha on August 7, 1964.
-(Source: Wikipedia)
+(Source: Wikipedia).
+The Sorority was a primary contributor to Pine Mountain Settlement School for many years.

 TAGS: Publications related to PMSS, Lillian Hussey, Mrs. Wilbur G. Hussey, fundraising articles, the URN, Beta Sigma Omicron, Erna Berry Watson Memorial Fund, PMSS medical service, William Creech, Ethel de Long Zande, Katherine Pettit, Burton Rogers